Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/complete-mutation.md

   };
 ```

-⌛ As before we are simply creating a a params object that has the necessary TableName, and the fields that match the Booking Type in the schema.
+⌛ As before we are simply creating a params object that has the necessary TableName, and the fields that match the Booking Type in the schema.
 We have added a createdTimestamp and paymentDetails fields for internal use that will not be exposed to the API.

-Next lets send the params to Dynamo:
+Next let's send the params to Dynamo:

 ```javascript
  try {